hebelsan/hacking-tools/ReadMe.md

 when targeting multiple machines in network it may be wise to use a tool like `autorecon`

 ## web service
-- find hidden dirs with gobuster (use special wordlist if know which server e.g. spring):
+- find hidden dirs with [gobuster](./tools/gobuster/README.md) (use special wordlist if know which server e.g. spring) or file ending with -x php:
 ```
 gobuster dir -u https://www.test.com -w /usr/share/wordlists/big.txt
 ```